099ersf2/099ersf2/README.md

 <img width="414" height="64" alt="Screenshot 2025-12-16 200815" src="https://github.com/user-attachments/assets/eaf2a28f-b54d-4b58-8938-0e51e9f8893f" />

 # Random Fun Fact
+Lua was made in 1993 by a Brazilian Oil company needing a fast langauge to proccess data.

 <!--
 **099ersf2/099ersf2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.